fnx-io/fnx_router/README.md

 	<a href="#/amazing/stuff">show me amazing stuff</a>
 	<a href="#/amazing/features">show me amazing features</a>

-However - this requires you to know the full path (full route) to the element, which is not very practical - hierarchical routing then loses it's purpose.
+However - this requires you to know the absolute path (absolute route) to the element, which is not very practical - hierarchical routing then loses it's purpose.
 There are several other ways how to navigate.